PRQL/prql-query/README.md

     $ prql my_query.prql | mysql -h myhost -d mydb -u myuser -p mypassword

 Similarly for MS SQL Server and other databases.

+### Querying data from a database (using `prql`)

+For convenience, the `prql` tool comes with database connectivity built-in.
+We use the [`connector-x`](https://github.com/sfu-db/connector-x) Rust library to query your database.
+Please see the [connector-x documentation](https://sfu-db.github.io/connector-x/databases.html) for details on how to specify the connection strings for each supported database.

+Using the previous example, you could query this directly with

+    $ prql --database postgresql://username:password@host:port/database 'from my_schema.my_table | take 5'

+### Environment Variables

+If you plan to work with the same database repeatedly, then specifying the details each time quickly becomes tedious. `prql` allows you to supply all command line arguments from environment variables with a `PRQL_` prefix.
+So for example the same query from above could be achieved with:

+    $ export PRQL_DATABASE="postgresql://username:password@host:port/database"
+    $ prql 'from my_schema.my_table | take 5'

+### .env files

+Environment variables can also be read from a `.env` files.
+Since you probably don't want to expose your database credentials at the shell, it makes sense to put these in a `.env` file.
+This also allows you to set up directories with configuration for common environments together with common queries for that environment, for example:

+    $ mkdir prod
+    $ cd prod
+    $ echo 'PRQL_DATABASE="postgresql://username:password@host:port/database"' > .env
+    $ prql 'from my_schema.my_table | take 5'

+Or say that you have a `status_query.prql` that you need to run for a number of environments with .env files set up in subdirectories:

+    $ for e in prod uat dev; do cd $e && prql ../status_query.prql; done

 ### Querying data in files